 The Fourth Annual CNT Hackathon

-The third annual CNT Hackathon is took place April 6-9 at the CNT headquarters and was also organized by James Wu.
+The fourth annual CNT Hackathon took place April 6-9th, 2018 at the CNT headquarters and was also organized by James Wu.

 The Fifth Annual CNT Hackathon

-The third annual CNT Hackathon will take place February 15-18 in the new CNT headquarters, and is organized by Richy Yun (not shown).
+The fifth annual CNT Hackathon took place February 22nd-24th, 2019 at the CNT headquarters and was organized by Richie Yun (not pictured).